SumayyahYas/SumayyahYas/README.md

 - 👋 Hi, I’m @SumayyahYas
 - 👀 I’m interested in making webpages.
-- 🌱 I’m currently learning HTML, CSS, and...JavaScript!
+- 🌱 I’m currently learning HTML, CSS, and JS.
-- 💞️ I’m looking to collaborate on ...nothing no thank you...
+- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me...don't.
+- 📫 How to reach me...

 <!---
 SumayyahYas/SumayyahYas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.